vojtechkral/bard/doc/markdown.md

 ## Images

-Inserting images is supported.
-Images are expected to be placed in the `output` folder, where they can be referenced by HTML and TeX.
+Inserting images is supported in HTML and TeX.
+Images are expected to be placed in the `output` folder, where they can be referenced by the template files.
 In Markdown, this is the syntax for images:

 ```Markdown
 ![alt-text](path "title")